2024

 I reviewed archived user study sessions and watched customers try to onboard on the QuickBooks ProAdvisor Program and publish their profile.
 It was painful to watch and the following insights emerged:

-Experts have to make a huge investment in completing certifications, in order to be considered ready to be part of the ProAdvisor program.
+Experts have to complete required certifications, in order to be considered ready to be part of the ProAdvisor program.

 Long verification wait times caused many experts to disengage or abandon the onboarding process entirely.